chompers98/smartaudio250/README.md

 ## External Libraries
 * [Data Set](https://drive.google.com/drive/folders/1xA27s1DDCEcmnuguD2fvUZmhmx-bB55C?usp=sharing) (We created a custom data set to train our model.
 It can be accessed using the Google Drive folder.)
-* `FastAPI` (FastAPI was used to constantly listen for data sent to node 2 and run the processing scripts.
-This allowed us to facilitate HTTP communication.)
+* `fastapi` (FastAPI to facilitate HTTP communication by defining our API endpoints.)
+* `uvicorn` (ASGI server that runs our FastAPI app and listens on the specified port.)
-* `librosa` (This library provided many features that allowed us to process the audio data, including altering its sampling size, file extension, duration, etc.)
+* `librosa` (This library provided many features that allowed us to process the audio data, including MFCC, altering its sampling size, file extension, duration, etc.)
 * `scikit-learn` (This library was used to implement the random classifier model that was trained using the custom data set.)
 * `joblib` (This library was used to save the parameters of the random forest classifier so that it could be used by the processing node to generate inferences.)
+* `sqlite` (This library is used to create the database that stores the audio classifcations, including the timestamp of detection, confidence level, and dB level.)
+* `scipy` (This is used for WAV file saving and parsing)
 * `ngrok` (This library was used to transform the localhost link hosting node 2 into a public link that could be accessed by any device, enabling node to node communication.)
+* `sounddevice` (This records audio from the microphone.)
-* Full Dependency List (From `requirements.txt`): `aiohappyeyeballs, annotated-types, anyio, async-timeout, attrs, audioread, beautifulsoup4, certifi, cffi, charset-normalizer, click, contourpy, cycler, decorator, docopt, exceptiongroup, filelock, fonttools, frozenlist, h11, idna, importlib_resources, Jinja2, joblib, Js2Py, kiwisolver, lazy_loader, librosa, llvmlite, MarkupSafe, matplotlib, mpmath, msgpack, multidict, networkx, numba, numpy, packaging, pandas, pillow, pipwin, platformdirs, pooch, propcache, psycopg2-binary, PyAudio, pycparser, pydantic, python-dateutil, python-dotenv, pytz, requests, scikit-learn, scipy, seaborn, six, sniffio, soundfile, soupsieve, soxr, starlette, sympy, threadpoolctl, torch, twilio, typing_extensions, tzdata, urllib3, uv, uvicorn, yarl, zipp`
+* Full Dependency List (From `requirements.txt`): `aiohappyeyeballs, annotated-types, anyio, async-timeout, attrs, audioread, beautifulsoup4, certifi, cffi, charset-normalizer, click, contourpy, cycler, decorator, docopt, exceptiongroup, fastapi, filelock, fonttools, frozenlist, h11, idna, importlib_resources, Jinja2, joblib, Js2Py, kiwisolver, lazy_loader, librosa, llvmlite, MarkupSafe, matplotlib, mpmath, msgpack, multidict, networkx, numba, numpy, packaging, pandas, pillow, pipwin, platformdirs, pooch, propcache, psycopg2-binary, PyAudio, pycparser, pydantic, python-dateutil, python-dotenv, python-multipart, pytz, requests, scikit-learn, scipy, scikit-learn, seaborn, six, sniffio, sounddevice, soundfile, soupsieve, soxr, starlette, sympy, threadpoolctl, torch, typing_extensions, tzdata, urllib3, uv, uvicorn, yarl, zipp`